shloksobti/Stochastic-Motion-Roadmap/README.md

 Make sure to add the obstacles to the obstacle vector in Needle.py.
 Adjust the start and goal states, the arc length and arc radius distributions, and the number of samples (n) and number of apply motion simulations (m) in the top of SMR.py.
 This will generate two pickle files that stores the transition probabilites found and the policy for the Steerable Needle.

 The pickle files will be used for testing and generating paths in Simulate.py.
+We have sample pickle files provided.
+Move them into the same directory as Simulate.py before running.
 Run Simulate.py with the desired number of iterations, specified in the file itself:
 ```
 python Simulate.py
 ```